arodzUW/EEP520-FinalProject/README.md

 ---

 All contents of this repository are open source and uses the MIT license.
 Refer to the `LICENSE` file for more information.

+Project Supplementary Information
+===

+Key Development Challenges
+---

+During the development of this project I faced several challenges that did took me some time to figure out.
+In full disclosure, and as a Chemical Engineer by education, this course was my first course ever on programming and C / C++.
+What is a challenge for me might not have been a challenge at all for a more experienced programmer.
+Please see below for a list of the major challenges faced: <br />

+- Monitor robots wandering: Before having the final code as it is, I attemped to have more sensors and logic behind the control of the monitoring robots.
+The re-occuring problem I had was the the robots would continually get stuck around the edges or once hit a dead end, they would not turn 180 degrees to return, but simply stop moving.
+The problem was addressed by randomizing the left / right turns.
+Original logic implemented by turning the robot based on the available space left or right, did not worked. <br />

+- Collision detection: It took me some time to figure out how to emit and watch for an event between different classes.
+I knew that part of the functionality I wanted the game to have was that if the user touches the cameras in the game or the guards, it would instantaneously return to the initial position.
+Being able to send that message between different classes, was not easy to solve (for me).

+- Developing the maze: Although hw8 was cancelled, for it I had developed a maze with a bot that would autonomously navigate through it.
+Figuring out the coordinates and shape of the maze along with the program behind having a bot autonomously navigate through it was definitely a challenge.

+Sources Used
+---

+The project was fully developed using as a baseline the pre-loaded `ENVIRO` examples along with the documentation for functionalities implementation.
+Other minor sources from Google searches were referenced to search for more basing functionalities and C++ documentation.